lemire/javaewah/README.md

 Frequent questions
 ------------------

+Question: Will JavaEWAH support long values?

+Answer: It might, but it does not at the moment.

 Question: How do I check the value of a bit?

 Answer: If you need to routinely check the value of a given bit quickly, then